ctfpilot/ci/README.md

 #### Inputs

 - `repository`: Allowed repository for workflow to run in.
 Example `ctfpilot/hello-world`.
-- `auto_merge`: Whether to automatically merge the PR after creating it.
-Defaults to true.
-Note: Auto-merge will be skipped if the latest commit on `main` was not from a `develop` branch PR.
 - `pr_description`: Additional description to add to the PR body.

 #### How to use